kensanata/just-halberds/Knives.md

 Berta says, “And I’m going to punch him!”

 Claudia rolls 2d6 and gets 5 which is ≤ 8 + 1; Berta rolls 2d6 and
-gets 8 again, which is ≤ 10 - 2 (no Brawling!) – both Urs and
+gets 8 again, which is ≤ 10 - 2 (no Brawl!) – both Urs and
 Brunhilde hit!

 Claudia says, “As you beat Urs with a higher result, you have no